Skip to Content

 ReceiptOut-of-pocket purchase (credit card, cash)

-AdjustmentManual correction or owner-approved change order
+AdjustmentManual correction or project-owner-approved change order

 Entering a Cost Actual